 You should make your employer aware straight away and they should deal with this issue, potentially under the disciplinary policy.

-My workplace has re-opened but my children can’t go back to school yet, where do I stand?
+My workplace has re-opened but I don’t have childcare yet, where do I stand?

 There is no blanket requirement that all employees who attend work need PPE.
 The guidance is specific to different industries/sectors and generally, if social distancing can be maintained, PPE will not be compulsory.
 You should discuss any specific concerns or requirements with your employer.